 Published by BookTower Publishing April 2013 ISBN 978 0 9557163 4 7

 This publication is based on European Axis Signal Intelligence in World War II as revealed by ‘TICOM’ Investigations and by other Prisoner of War Interrogations and Captured Material, Principally German and completed in May 1946.
-This is available on the National Security Agency website.
-TICOM – Target Intelligence Committee – was a shadowy Anglo-American organisation set up in October 1944 whose cover name disguised its real purpose – the seeking out in the immediate aftermath of the war of German Sigint staff for interrogation.
+The TICOM documents are available in full on the National Security Agency website.
+TICOM – Target Intelligence Committee – was a shadowy Anglo-American organisation set up in October 1944 whose cover name disguised its real purpose – the seeking out in the immediate aftermath of the war of German SIGINT staff for interrogation.

 Pen & Sword.
 Published July 2011.
 ISBN 978 1 84884 510 7

-Code Wars studies the effect of intelligence gained through Ultra (British Sigint) on specific operations and how this influenced the outcome of crucial campaigns such as North Africa, Crete, the Normandy invasion, as well as key naval battles, the Coventry-Churchill controversy, the V1 and V2 weapons, Hitler’s invasion of Russia and the US Sigint contribution.
+Code Wars studies the effect of intelligence gained through Ultra (British Sigint) on specific operations and how it influenced the outcome of crucial campaigns, such as North Africa, Crete, the Normandy invasion, key naval battles, the Coventry-Churchill controversy, the V1 and V2 weapons, Hitler’s invasion of Russia and the US SIGINT contribution.
 It also examines the development of Colossus to break German High Command messages and became the world’s first computer.
-The vital role of the intercept stations is highlighted and as a result of these activities the war was probably shortened by as much as two years, leading Signals Intelligence into the new Cold War era.
+The vital role of the intercept stations is highlighted, and as a result of these activities, the war was probably shortened by as much as two years, leading Signals Intelligence into the new Cold War era.

 Bletchley Park Trust Report No. 16: Breaking Army and Air Force Enigma: German security counter-measures and how Bletchley Park’s Hut 6 overcame them edited by John Jackson

 Published September 2009.
 ISBN 978 1 906723 09 5.